-In connexion with this subject, we feel bound to represent to Your Majesty, that it is the earnest desire of Your Majesty's faithful subjects, that Your Majesty's Government in this province should be conducted by the advice of those who should be actually and practically responsible for their proceedings, and who would, as a consequence, he likely to practically responsible for their proceedings, and who would, as a consequence, be likely to recommend and favour such public measures as may be most desired by Your Majesty's subjects, and in their opinion most conducive to their interests.
-We behold Your Majesty, in the administration of the affairs of the great Empire which Providence has committed to Your Majesty's hands, graciously consulting the wishes of your faithful people, as expressed by their representatives, in the choice of responsible advisers, to manage, under Your Majesty, the affairs of the Government; and we have been accustomed to regard it as an essential and invaluable feature of the glorious constitution of our mother country.
-The same principle we wish to see applied in the practice of our Colonial Government; until that is done, we cannot expect that the administration will give satisfaction to Your Majesty's subjects, or that there will be any real and permanent harmony between the Government and the representatives of the people.
-It is true, that we might withhold the annual grant for the support of the Government as a mark of our dissatisfaction with this state of things, and as a means of procuring redress; but being anxious to evince our forbearance, and desire to avoid as long as possible contention and difficulty, as well as to show our confidence in Your Majesty's paternal regard for your faithful people in this province, and gracious attention to their constitutional rights; and being reluctant to resort province, and gracious attention to their constitutional rights; and being reluctant to resort to a measure which we are aware must greatly embarrass the Government, until all other constitutional means of seeking redress have been tried and proved unavailing, we have preferred thus to appeal to Your Majesty for Your Majesty's gracious and effectual interference in our behalf; and have, notwithstanding our just dissatisfaction with the existing state of things, and notwithstanding the pecuniary distress which prevails in the province, granted, for the present year, the necessary supplies for the support of the Government, in the confident hope that effectual steps will immediately be taken for the removal of these obstacles to the peace, welfare and good government of the province.
-When it is considered that the ministers who, sometimes in rapid succession, fill the Colonial department under Your Majesty, are strangers to our province, and too distantly situated to acquire, through channels, often contradictory and interested, a true and correct knowledge of the wants, wishes and genius of Your Majesty's Canadian people, the practical need of local responsibility becomes more apparent and imperious. responsibility becomes more apparent and imperious.
+In connexion with this subject, we feel bound to represent to Your Majesty, that it is the earnest desire of Your Majesty's faithful subjects, that Your Majesty's Government in this province should be conducted by the advice of those who should be actually and practically responsible for their proceedings, and who would, as a consequence, be likely to recommend and favour such public measures as may be most desired by Your Majesty's subjects, and in their opinion most conducive to their interests.
+We behold Your Majesty, in the administration of the affairs of the great Empire which Providence has committed to Your Majesty's hands, graciously consulting the wishes of your faithful people, as expressed by their representatives, in the choice of responsible advisers, to manage, under Your Majesty, the affairs of the Government; and we have been accustomed to regard it as an essential and invaluable feature of the glorious constitution of our Mother Country.
+The same principle we wish to see applied in the practice of our colonial government: until that is done, we cannot expect that the administration will give satisfaction to Your Majesty's subjects, or that there will be any real and permanent harmony between the Government and the representatives of the people.
+It is true, that we might withhold the annual grant for the support of the Government as a mark of our dissatisfaction with this state of things, and as a means of procuring redress; but being anxious to evince our forbearance, and desire to avoid as long as possible contention and difficulty, as well as to show our confidence in Your Majesty's paternal regard for your faithful people in this province, and gracious attention to their constitutional rights; and being reluctant to resort to a measure which we are aware must greatly embarrass the Government, until all other constitutional means of seeking redress have been tried and proved unavailing, we have preferred thus to appeal to Your Majesty for Your Majesty's gracious and effective must have not with the contribution of the contributio ference in our behalf; and have, notwithstanding our just dissatisfaction with the existing state of things, and notwithstanding the pecuniary distress which prevails in the province, granted, for the present year, the necessary supplies for the support of the Government, in the confident hope that effectual steps will immediately be taken for the removal of these obstacles to the peace, welfare and good government of the province.
+When it is considered that the ministers who, sometimes in rapid succession, fill the Colonial department under Your Majesty, are strangers to our province, and too distantly situated to acquire, through channels, often contradictory and interested, a true and correct knowledge of the wants, wishes and genius of Your Majesty's Canadian people, the practical need of local responsibility becomes more apparent and imperious.

-(signed) Marshall S. Bidwell.
-Speaker.
+(signed) Marshall S. Bidwell, Speaker.